 The Business Technology Services (BTS) group provides enterprise and custom technology solutions to Pinellas County, Florida, the sixth largest county in the state.
 They maintain the infrastructure comprised of data centers, which house all computing systems and support the interconnecting network running the county’s extensive application portfolio.
 BTS supports nearly one million citizens’ access to digital government services, and over 4,100 internal users.
 The group functions as the center of technology leadership and governance, providing cost-effective and innovative technology solutions that ensure success for their partners.

 BTS’ technology roadmap was an isolated spreadsheet of technology components maintained by its enterprise architect, who also maintained the configuration management database (CMDB) containing configuration items (CIs) used by service management, change management, and help desk groups.
 The technology roadmap worksheet was updated annually and contained no visibility into the applications running or the CIs inventoried.
 No one knew how many applications BTS supported, how their system requirements were related, what the application and IT component lifecycles were, and what lifecycle-related security risks BTS might be facing.
 In short, the IT landscape was invisible and significantly outdated.
-In 2015, BTS decided to implement the LeanIX Enterprise Architecture Suite to streamline and optimize the processes around IT decision making.
+In 2015, BTS decided to implement the LeanIX Enterprise Architecture Management (EAM) platform to streamline and optimize the processes around IT decision making.

 “LeanIX provides an accessible, clear and collaborative vision supporting the IT and Business relationships for Pinellas County while simultaneously assisting in identifying IT vulnerabilities and providing relevant contextual information for building strategic IT alignment.“